Kevin G. Welner

-Education and Career
+Education and career

 Welner received a B.A. from University of California-Santa Barbara, a J.D. at UCLA School of Law, and a Ph.D. from UCLA Graduate School of Education & Information Studies.
-During his early career he received a National Academy of Education/Spencer Post-Doctoral Fellowship.
+During his early career he received a National Academy of Education/Spencer postdoctoral fellowship.

-Welner joined the faculty of the University of Colorado Boulder School of Education in 1999 as an Assistant Professor.
-He became a Professor in 2009. where he serves as a professor of educational foundation policy and practice.
+Welner joined the faculty of the University of Colorado Boulder School of Education in 1999 as an assistant professor.
+He became a professor in 2009, where he serves as a professor of educational foundation policy and practice.

 In 2014, Welner co-founded the Schools of Opportunity awards project, which seeks to "highlight public high schools that actively seek to close opportunity gaps."

 Recognition (awards/honors)

 In 2012, Welner was inducted as an American Educational Research Association Fellow.
-Welner is notable for making technical research documents that are accessible to the general public, and for participating in public academic debates on education reform issues such as standardized testing and school choice.
+Welner is notable for making technical research documents accessible to the general public, and for participating in public academic debates on education reform issues such as standardized testing and school choice.
 Other awards and recognitions include: